 Explore the impressive collection of art at the National Gallery of Victoria, also called the NGV, in Melbourne, which features both local and internationally renowned artists.
 It encompasses a rich history and a diverse range of classic and contemporary works.
 In the heart of Melbourne’s city centre are the NGV’s two magnificent galleries; the NGV International and the Ian Potter Centre: NGV Australia.

-Australia’s oldest public museum offers an impressive visual treat to the eyes from international historic exhibitions, architecture exhibitions, events, tours, programmes for kids, fashion, design, architecture, late-night openings and performances.
-You can immerse yourself in the marvellous collections ranging from indigenous Aboriginal and Torres Strait Island communities to European, Asian, Oceanic art of all periods.
+Australia’s oldest public museum offers an impressive visual treat to the eyes from international historic exhibitions, events, tours, programmes for kids, fashion, late-night openings and performances.
+You can immerse yourself in the marvellous collections ranging from indigenous Aboriginal and Torres Strait Island communities to European, Asian and Oceanic art of all periods.

 Take Fun Snaps at ArtVo

-You can also immerse yourself in various displays, locations and famous paintings while touching and interacting with the realistic art that comes alive.
-The staff at ArtVo are extremely friendly and encourage you to take countless priceless photographs in unbelievable scenarios.
+Immerse yourself in various displays, locations and famous paintings while touching and interacting with realistic art that comes alive.

-The Eureka Skydeck Tower provides breathtaking views of Melbourne from its 285 metres of height, where key landmarks can be spotted and pictorial views of the city are available.
+The Eureka Tower provides breathtaking views of Melbourne, where key landmarks can be spotted and pictorial views of the city are available.
 It offers the fastest elevator rides in the Southern Hemisphere and is located beside the Yarra River in Southbank.
 You can ascend 285 meters up 88 floors in just 38 seconds to explore the elegance of Melbourne’s top attractions from above.